jamesheald/COIN/README.md

 ```
 This object has a number of [properties](#properties) that define the model (e.g. number of particles, model parameters) and the paradigm to be simulated (perturbations, sensory cues).
 Additional properties allow the user to specify which variables to plot.

-To simulate learning on a simple paradigm, first define a series of perturbations (use NaN to indicate a channel trial):
+To simulate learning on a simple paradigm, define a series of perturbations (use NaN to indicate a channel trial):
 ```
 obj.x = [zeros(1,50) ones(1,125) -ones(1,15) NaN(1,150)];
 ```
-and then call the run_COIN method on object obj:
+and call the run_COIN method on object obj:
 ```
 [S,w] = obj.run_COIN;
 ```